tomdalling/tomdalling.com/input/posts/2023-09-03_nugs-and-negative-failure-demand.md

 software engineering works, in a manner of speaking.

-Good software is not only good at the point it's released --- it should be robust, and _remain_ good after being extended and modified by other engineers.
+Good software is not only good at the point it's released --- it should be robust, and _remains_ good after being extended and modified by other engineers.
 If the wheels fall off as soon as someone else touches the code, then you need to keep working on that senior farsight. _Really_ good code is strong enough to survive multiple juniors extending it, and actually guides them to